 Each day brings its own set of risks in the world of business.
 Whether it's property damage or liability concerns, something could always impact operations.
-Business insurance, when chosen thoughtfully, provides a crucial safety net.
+When thoughfutfully chosen, obtaining local business coverage such as insurance in Ontario can provide a crucial safety net.
 However, not every policy fits every company, and coverage needs vary depending on specific risks and industry demands.
 To make the right decision, asking a few fundamental questions is essential.
 This guide will walk through eight critical questions to help ensure you're getting coverage that truly protects your business.

 What Are My Business's Primary Risks?